Finite presentations of centrally extended mapping class groups: Abstract

 \section{Abstract}

-\baselineskip=13pt We describe a finite presentation of $ \mathcal{T}_{g,r} $ for $g \geq 3$.
+We describe a finite presentation of $ \mathcal{T}_{g,r} $ for $g \geq 3$.
 Here $\mathcal{T}_{g,r} $ is the universal central extension of the mapping class group of the surface of genus $g$ with $r$-boundaries.
-We also investigate the case $g=2$, and give an application.
+We also investigate the cases of $g=2,3$, and give an application.

 \baselineskip=16pt